gRPC has different types of methods and this tutorial will teach you all this in details. The gRPC method types are:

 </ItemGroup>

-You also have to provide the client with the greet.proto file which should be exactly same to that of the gRPC service project.
-Simply copy the ‘Protos’ folder that contains the greet.proto file from the gRPC service project and paste it to the client project.
+We also have to provide this client app with the greet.proto file.
+It should be exactly same to that of the gRPC service app so simply copy the ‘Protos’ folder that contains the greet.proto file from the GrpcService app and paste it to the root of the GrpcClient app.

-With this the client is ready to make the gRPC call.
-So go to the controller (I am using HomeController.cs in my case) and add the following namespaces.
+With this the client is ready to make the gRPC call to the service app.
+So go to the controller (I am using HomeController.cs in my case) and add the following namespaces to it.

 using Grpc.Net.Client;

-Then add an action method called Unary, and a function called ChangetoDictionary.
+Then add an action method called Unary, and a function called ChangetoDictionary to the home controller.
 Check the below code:

 var reply = await client.SendJokeAsync(new JRequest { No = 3 });